linrongbin16/colorbox.nvim/README.md

 </details>

-It use offline github actions to weekly collect/update the colorscheme list.
+It uses GitHub actions to weekly collect/update the colorscheme dataset.

 > [!NOTE]
 >